 Ghost CMS can be used to create several different kinds of websites.
 You can use it with even static website builder frameworks such as Jekyll, Hugo & Gatsby.
 You can integrate APIs with different services.
-The possibilities are seemingly endless, but we have listed the most common ways people use it to give you a better idea.
+The possibilities are seemingly endless, but we have listed the most common ways people use them to give you a better idea.

 Ghost started as a blogging tool and it is still a tool focused on content publishing.
 Several notable blogs run on it.
-Prominent names include Buffer - social media manager, Ulysses - tool for writers on Mac, Duolingo - the language teaching app and Duck Duck Go - the search engine.
+Prominent names include Buffer - a social media manager, Ulysses - a tool for writers on Mac, Duolingo - the language teaching app and Duck Duck Go - the search engine.

 A portfolio website can be made with Ghost although very few are done at this time.
 Themes are available to support portfolios.
 Elements such as galleries are available too.

 You can easily make a website to host your podcasts with Ghost CMS.
-With the integration of Stripe, you can collect payment as subscriptions and have a simple business at a very low cost.
+With the integration of Stripe, you can collect payments as subscriptions and have a simple business at a very low cost.

 Popular Sites Using Ghost CMS

-Although CMS is relatively a newer software as compared to others it still has covered a lot of good areas.
+Although CMS is relatively newer software as compared to others it still has covered a lot of good areas.
 It is used by many notable websites.
 Some of them are listed below.

 Yes, you heard it right.
 Apple, the leading manufacturer of electronics products and software including iPhones and Macs use Ghost on their own private networks.
-They're able to make some deep core modifications to the software to suit specific use cases.
+They're able to make some deep-core modifications to the software to suit specific use cases.
 Apple uses Enterprise Cloud contracts - part of Ghost (Pro) hosting.
 (Source: Ghost Customers)

-Square Inc also use Ghost CMS on their own private networks.
+Square Inc also use Ghost CMS on its own private networks.
 They too like Apple use Enterprise Cloud contracts - part of Ghost (Pro) hosting.
 This removes the headaches of server management, security monitoring and software updates completely.

 XE Money Transfer runs its blog with Ghost.
 XE is an exchange converter and deals in forex.
-It allows to send and receive foreign exchange in around 100 currencies worldwide.
+It allows you to send and receive foreign exchange in around 100 currencies worldwide.